(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Also, as mentioned above, because antibiotics cause an upset in the balance of gut flora, antibiotic treatment is often followed by bouts of indigestion, yeast infections, and ear infections.

-While conventional canine antibiotics are necessary for infections that have already set in or are progressing rapidly, herbal antibiotics are good to use in the beginning phases of an infection.
+While conventional canine antibiotics are necessary for infections that have already set in or are progressing rapidly, natural antibiotics are good to use in the beginning phases of an infection.

 There are actually a variety of herbs that have strong anti-bacterial properties (either inhibiting bacterial growth or killing the bacteria) and can be used to treat illnesses caused by bad bacteria.

-Here are some common herbs that can be used as herbal antibiotics for dogs:
+Here are some common herbs that can be used as natural antibiotics for dogs: